A life defined by faith. A death defined by acceptance, mental illness, poverty and tragedy – that gives hope to us all.

 Beyond Them All is written for the commercial fiction market.
-It includes both strong BIPOC characters along with elements of faith and inspiration.
+It includes unique characters along with elements of faith and inspiration.
 It is neither political nor preachy.
 The main character feels familiar, relatable and lovable – he serves as a welcoming gateway for readers to explore people whose lives may be very different from their own.
 The book leverages historical fiction with light magical realism to create a series of connected stories that will transfix readers until the very last word of the book.

 George outlived everyone he knew, but it took dying to find out why.